futurepaul/simple-voltage-demo/README.md

-# Hackathon Lightning node starter guide
+# Lightning hackathon node starter guide

 If you're at a [Voltage-sponsored hackathon](https://app.voltage.cloud/satsx) ask for a hot deal on "free lightning nodes" to get the code.